Mulenge: Interethnic and regional conflicts

 During the 1963–65 Simba Rebellion, which erupted across eastern Congo due to widespread discontent over post-independence governance, Banyamulenge suffered significant losses of their cattle.
-The rebellion, particularly in South Kivu, exposed ethnic divisions, as insurgents—drawn largely from the Bafuliiru, Bavira, and Babembe communities—targeted wealthy individuals, including those of Rwandan and Burundian descent.
+The rebellion, particularly in South Kivu, exposed ethnic divisions, as insurgents, drawn largely from the Bafuliiru, Bavira, and Babembe, targeted wealthy individuals, including those of Rwandan and Burundian descent.
 Amid increasing competition for land, the Bafuliiru, asserting their status as indigenous inhabitants, strongly opposed the continued presence of Rwandophone immigrants.
 The widespread loss of livestock forced some Banyamulenge to abandon cattle herding in favor of agricultural labor.
 By the early 1970s, economic relations between the Banyamulenge and the Fuliiru deteriorated.
 The Fuliiru, realizing they could obtain more cattle through market transactions rather than traditional exchanges, became less willing to supply food to the Banyamulenge.
 This shift further strained relations, as both communities felt economically disadvantaged by the other.
 Resentment over the events of 1964, particularly the loss of Banyamulenge herds, led them to side with President Mobutu Sese Seko's national army when it suppressed the rebellion in 1966.
 Since around 1976, some Tutsi immigrants began identifying as Banya-Mulenge, a designation that the Bafuliiru viewed as an attempt to obscure their Rwandan origins and stake a territorial claim.
 This longstanding dispute resurfaced during the First Congo War, when a substantial number of Banyamulenge fighters joined the Alliance of Democratic Forces for the Liberation of Congo (AFDL), participating in extrajudicial killings and acts of sexual violence against other ethnic communities.
 In October 1998, at the onset of the Second Congo War, the AFDL, with support from Banyamulenge, carried out numerous atrocities against civilians in Uvira.
 Many lost their lives to AFDL's violence, including the former Mulenge post chief, Ladislas Matalambu, who was killed on 1 October 1998, at 7:30 p.m., and Alexis Deyidedi, the former administrative secretary of the Bafuliiru Chiefdom, who was assassinated on 2 October 1998, at 11 p.m.
 Homes and businesses were looted, set ablaze, and destroyed.